bonnieho/Hangman-game/README.md

 # Hangman-game
-class homework assignment - Hangman game in JS

-Week 3 Assignment

-Overview
+## Overview

-In this assignment, you'll create one of two possible computer games: Hangman or Psychic.
-These apps will run in the browser, and feature dynamically updated HTML powered by your JavaScript code.
+This project is a classic "Hangman" app using a theme of National Hockey League team names.
+The app runs in a web browser and features dynamically updated HTML powered by basic JavaScript code.

 In the javascript folder, make a file called game.js.
 Use the src attribute of the script tag to link to this file, rather than embedding the code directly in your HTML document.